fireflycons/PSCloudFormation/docs/en-US/Update-PSCFNStack.md

 ## PARAMETERS

 ### -StackName
-Name for the new stack.
+Name of the stack to update.

 ```yaml
 Type: String